julianrees/2018_DNAdamage/README.md

-# 2018_DNAdamage
+# 2018 DNAdamage
-Data analysis from FACS of radiation-induced DNA damage
+Data analysis of radiation-induced DNA damage <i>in vitro</i>.
+Flow cytometry data collected in 2018, isotopes utilized are Ac-225 and Lu-177.